NAUTICAL EAST VACATION RENTAL AGREEMENT

 Owner of the rental property, through Nautical East, its agent, does hereby rent to Tenant, and Tenant hereby rents from Agent, the rental property as set forth on Page 1 of this Nautical East Vacation Rental Agreement, which is incorporated herein by reference, as follows;

 - Tenant certifies that Tenant has received, read and agrees to abide by all rules of Colony by the Sea, the Nautical East Vacation Rental Agreement and the North Carolina Vacation Rental Act, copies of which have been provided to the Tenant and are apart of this Agreement.

 - A pre-payment of 50% of the total amount is required per condo, per reservation.
 Personal checks are accepted for the deposit and the remaining balance IF paid within 30 days of the arrival date.
-Otherwise, the remaining balance must be paid in cash, money order, traveler's check or cashier's check at check in.
+The remaining balance is to be paid 14 days prior to arrival.
 Please make sure checks and money orders are made payable to Nautical East.
 Credit cards are accepted for payment at any time.
 All monies received by Agent shall be deposited in a Trust Account maintained by BB&T of Morehead City, North Carolina.